megastep/makeself/README.md

   * **v2.1.3:** Bug fixes with the command line when spawning terminals.
 Added --tar, --noexec for archives.
 Added --nomd5 and --nocrc to avoid creating checksums in archives.
 The embedded script is now run through "eval".
 The --info output now includes the command used to create the archive.
 A man page was contributed by Bartosz Fenski.
   * **v2.1.4:** Fixed --info output.
 Generate random directory name when extracting files to . to avoid problems.
 Better handling of errors with wrong permissions for the directory containing the files.
 Avoid some race conditions, Unset the $CDPATH variable to avoid problems if it is set.
 Better handling of dot files in the archive directory.
   * **v2.1.5:** Made the md5sum detection consistent with the header code.
 Check for the presence of the archive directory.
 Added --encrypt for symmetric encryption through gpg (Eric Windisch).
 Added support for the digest command on Solaris 10 for MD5 checksums.
 Check for available disk space before extracting to the target directory (Andreas Schweitzer).
 Allow extraction to run asynchronously (patch by Peter Hatch).
 Use file descriptors internally to avoid error messages (patch by Kay Tiong Khoo).
+ * **v2.1.6:** Replaced one dot per file progress with a realtime progress percentage and a spining cursor.
+Added --noprogress to prevent showing the progress during the decompression.
+Added --target dir to allow extracting directly to a target directory.
+(Guy Baconniere)
+ * **v2.2.0:** First major new release in years!
+Includes many bugfixes and user contributions.
+Please look at the [project page on Github][10] for all the details.

 ## Links

-  * Check out the ["Loki setup"][11] installer, used to install many Linux games and other applications, and of which I am the co-author.
+  * Check out the ["Loki Setup"][11] installer, used to install many Linux games and other applications, and of which I am the co-author.
 Since the demise of Loki, I am now the official maintainer of the project, and it is now being hosted on [icculus.org][13], as well as a bunch of other ex-Loki projects (and a lot of other good stuff!).
   * Bjarni R. Einarsson also wrote the **setup.sh** installer script, inspired by Makeself.
 [Check it out !][14]

 ## Contact

-This script was written by [Stéphane Peter][15] (megastep at megastep.org) and I welcome any enhancements and suggestions.
+This script was written by [Stéphane Peter][2] (megastep at megastep.org).
+Any enhancements and suggestions are welcome.

-Contributions were included from John C. Quillan, Bjarni R. Einarsson, Francois Petitjean, and Ryan C. Gordon, thanks to them!
+Contributions were included from John C. Quillan, Bjarni R. Einarsson, Francois Petitjean, Ryan C. Gordon, and many contributors on GitHub.
 If you think I forgot your name, don't hesitate to contact me.

 This project is now hosted on GitHub.
 Feel free to submit patches and bug reports on the [project page][10].

 * * *

-[Stephane Peter][15]
+[Stephane Peter][2]

    [1]: makeself.run
    [2]: mailto:megastep@megastep.org